Halara: Marketing

-Halara markets heavily through social media, in particular TikTok, and has been noted by Vox for being "especially notorious" for its "annoying" and "pervasive" advertisements on the platform.
-According to The Economist, it is among "hundreds of Chinese firms [which] are experimenting with [on-demand marketing] in the American marketplace".
+Halara markets heavily through social media, in particular TikTok, and was noted by Vox in 2021 for being "especially notorious" for its "annoying" and "pervasive" advertisements on the platform.
 In 2021 the New York Times said the brand was "seemingly built around" its dupe of the Outdoor Voices exercise dress.
+According to Marketing Brew, the company buys targeted advertising to highlight posts about their products and offers affiliate marketing to encourage influencers to create such posts.